 There is so much to learn about Diastasis Recti.
 The Tummy Team is dedicated to helping you get the information and resources you need to prevent, treat and heal your diastasis.

 We have a ton of free resources and multiple education pages dedicated to diastasis recti.
 But in the end, we are physical therapists and functional core rehab specialists to helping you get the care you need is our priority.
-If you are local in the Camas WA area come see us at our clinic.
-If you are not local check out one of our 7 comprehensive online core rehab programs.
-If you are a rehab, birth or fitness professional and want to get more professional training in our approach check out our professional training site.
+If you are not local check out one of our comprehensive online core rehab programs.
+If you are a rehab, birth or fitness professional and want to get more professional training in our approach check out our professional training.
 We are here to help!

 You are not alone in this journey.